ALL-STAR GAME: 1959 WORLD SERIES: 1959

 CINEMA: Memorial Coliseum "played the role" of Baltimore's Memorial Stadium in the movie 61* (2001).
 To pull off the illusion, huge curtains were hung across the stands on the southeast side.
 Brief scenes purporting to be from Fenway Park and Griffith Stadium were also shot here.
 The diamond was apparently laid out with home plate in the middle rather than near the side entrance.

+L.A.
 Memorial Coliseum was the home of the L.A.
-Rams football team from 1946 to 1979, and was the home of the L.A.
+Rams football team from 1946 to 1979, and was also the home of the L.A.
 Chargers in 1961, before they moved to San Diego.
 In 1980, the Rams moved into newly-expanded Anaheim Stadium, home of the Angels.
 Two years later the Raiders moved down from Oakland to take advantage of the huge vacant facility, and Memorial Coliseum became their home field from 1982 to 1994.
 Somehow, after the Raiders moved in, the official capacity fell from 93,000 to 67,800; this may have reflected bigger seats or remote seating sections that had been closed.
 In 1993, the playing field was lowered by several feet to permit the construction of 14 extra rows of seats around the entire field, which thereby shrank considerably.
 This covered the old running tracks that were used in the 1932 and 1984 Olympic Games.
 As part of the renovations, the old bleacher benches were replaced by individual seats with backs.
 In addition, temporary bleacher section was installed in the vast vacant area on the east side.
 This left a large number of seats on the east end beyond effective viewing range, so even with all the new seats, the capacity was 92,000 virtually the same as it had been when the Rams and Dodgers played here.
 The very next year (1994), however, a large earthquake caused major damage requiring extensive repairs, and the Raiders decided to move back to the Oakland.
-Since the Rams moved to St. Louis and the Raiders returned to Oakland in 1995, L.A. has been devoid of professional football, not counting the defunct XFL, that is.
+For the next 21 years after the Rams moved to St. Louis and the Raiders returned to Oakland in 1995, L.A. was devoid of professional football, not counting the now-defunct XFL.

-On March 29, 2008, the Dodgers celebrated the 50th anniversary of their move to Los Angeles by playing a game against the Red Sox at Memorial Stadium.
+On March 29, 2008, the Dodgers celebrated the 50th anniversary of their move to Los Angeles by playing a game against the Red Sox at Memorial Coliseum.
 With the dozen or so extra rows of seats installed in the 1990s, the left field fence was only 192 feet away from home plate.
+That was even more absurd than the 1958-1961 baseball configuration, and in my opinion was not worthy of doing a separate diagram.

 SOURCES: Pastier (2007), Lowry (1992, 2006), Rosen (2003), Gershman (1993)